aravind-sadharani/chandraveena/src/pages/intro.md

 ### Composition

 The composition is either a lyrical poetry (commonly called "bandish" or "kriti" or "pallavi" in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
-Some of examples of rhythmic cycles are Aadi Tal (8/16 beats), Chautal (12 beats), Jhap / Jhampa (10 bests), Tivra (7 beats) etc. Here, we create different improvised rhythmic musical phrases within the framework of the Raga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.
+Some of examples of rhythmic cycles are Aadi Tal (8/16 beats), Chautal (12 beats), Jhap/Jhampa (10 beats), Tivra (7 beats) etc. Here, we create different improvised rhythmic musical phrases within the framework of the Raga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.

 This composition has been set to a cycle of 12 beats, also called Chautal